LouisAndreN/pi5-nvme-iot-ml-partitionning/README.md

 ## How to install

-1. Flash the SD card with the Ubuntu Server LTS OS.
-2. Place the unzip folder in the root of the SD card.
-3. Plug the SD card with the NVMe connected to the Pi 5 with an adapter.
+Flash a SD card (max 64Gb) with Ubuntu Server LTS with Raspberry Pi Imager.
+Plug the SD card and the NVMe on the Pi 5 and boot on the SD card.
-4. Launch the Pi to boot on the SD card and deploy automatically the solution on the NVMe.
+Connect by SSH on the Pi.
-5. Connect to the Pi by SSH and execute the following command to see if the setup of the NVMe is done.
+Open the commands.sh file and execute all the commands one by one to setup the NVMe.
-6. If done, shutdown the Pi with `sudo poweroff` and unplugged the SD card.
+Once done, shutdown the Pi 5 and remove only the SD card.
-7. Now you're ready to boot on the NVMe and connect to the Pi.
+Now the Pi should boot Ubuntu Server on the NVMe and you can connect to it by SSH.

 ---